*This post may contain affiliate links. Read more »

 4. Heat the Chana Masala in the microwave on medium power for 2-3 minutes, stirring halfway through.

-✌️My favey dishes to serve with chana masala:
+✌️My favey dishes to serve with punjabi chole:

-Lightening fast Chana masala (Chickpea Curry, Punjabi Chole)
+Lightning fast Chana masala recipe (Chickpea Curry, Punjabi Chole)

 Equipment